ajfisher/deviceapi-normaliser/README.rst

 Rotation should be expressed using the right hand rule, thus positive values with rotation clockwise around the axis of rotation when looking down the axis.

-Direction faced to get a 0 position.
-The spec is unclear what the defaults should be and so as a result many different choices are taken by the vendors.
-This causes confusion.
-The below tables show the results of each axis, including the ranges expressed
+The tables below express where the zero point is for a given axis, what the values are for it's rotational range, whether it obeys the Right Hand Rule* and any further notes.

+* RHR = Right Hand Rule.
+That positive values increase when rotating clockwise around the axis of rotation when looking along the axis' postive trajectory.
+This causes confusion because for a compass it looks like you're going backwards but that's because you're looking along the -ive trajectory of the Z axis.

+With respect to RHR, Y=Yes, N=No and P=Partial which means it follows some of the RHR guidance

 Alpha (compass/ yaw)
 ....................

+The spec is unclear what the defaults should be and so as a result many different choices are taken by the vendors.
+This causes confusion and the spec is not clear about what 0 degrees should actually be.
+From the example it is implied that North is 0 degrees because West is given as +90 degrees (which is correct under the RHR).

+The range is tested by holding the device level in the horizontal plane, orienting it to the zero point then turning it through 360 degrees, observing its range and direction.

                 Zero point      RHR*    Range
+Reference:      North (0)       Y       [0, 360]
 iOS Chome:      East (90)       Y       [0, 360]
 iOS Safari:     East (90)       Y       [0, 360]
-Android Chrome: North (0)       Y       [0, 360]
-Android:        West (270)      Y       [0, 360]
-Android FF:     North (0)       N       [0, 360]
 Blackberry:     South (180)     N       [0, 360]
+Android ICS
+Chrome:         North (0)       Y       [0, 360]
+Stock:          West (270)      Y       [0, 360]
+Firefox:        North (0)       N       [0, 360]

 Beta (Pitch)
 ............

+The spec defines zero point as being flat in the horizontal plane.
+All browsers now support this model.
+Note that there are some issues in the ranging of the values.

+The range is tested by holding the device level in the horizontal plan and confirming the zero point.
+The device is then rotated around the X axis through 90 degrees (screen faces observer), then through the next 90 degrees (screen face down), then the remaining 180 degrees completing the bottom portion of the rotation.

                 Zero point      RHR*    Range           Notes Reference       H. Plane        Y       [0, -180|180] iOS Chome:      H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1] iOS Safari:     H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1]
+Backberry:      H. Plane        Y       [0, -180|180]   Per spec Android ICS
-Android Chrome: H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1]
-Android:        H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1]
-Android FF:     H. Plane        N       [0, 180|-180]   Back to front[2]
+Chrome:         H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1]
+Stock           H. Plane        Y       [-90, 90]       Full range of rotation not supported.[1]
+Firefox         H. Plane        N       [0, 180|-180]   Back to front[2]
-Backberry:      H. Plane        Y       [0, -180|180]   Per spec

-[1] Under iOS the rotation goes the right direction from the horizontal plane however once it hits the maximal or minimal point at (90 | -90 degrees) it simply starts to decrease again, rather than provide the full rotation.
+[1] Under iOS as well as the stock Android browser and Chrome for Android, the rotation goes the right direction from the horizontal plane however once it hits the maximal or minimal point at (90 | -90 degrees) it simply starts to decrease again, rather than provide the full rotation.

 [2] In FF on android the rotation is back to front but it does go through the full range to 180 degrees.
 However under firefox the value is -90 when the top is point upwards and 90 when the top of the device points downwards.
 This is a reversing of the RHR.

 Gamma (Roll)
 .............

+The spec defines the zero point as being level in the horizontal place.
+Again there are some issues with ranges and some implied issues with how the W3C have defined this as they are assuming only 90 degrees of rotation around the Y axis is relevant.

+The range is tested by holding the device level in the horizontal plane and confirming a zero point.
+The device it then rotated around the Y axis 90 degrees clockwise (screen faces right) then again (screen faces down) and then through the other 180 degrees back to the origin.

-                Zero point      RHR*    Range           Notes Reference       H. Plane        Y       [0, 90|-90]     [1] iOS Chome:      H. Plane        Y       [0, 180|-180]   Full range of rotation not supported[2] iOS Safari:     H. Plane        Y       [0, 180|-180]   Full range of rotation not supported[2] Android Chrome: H. Plane        Y       [0, 270|-90]    Odd range to cope with the gaps[3]
+                Zero point      RHR*    Range           Notes Reference       H. Plane        Y       [0, 90|-90]     [1] iOS Chome:      H. Plane        Y       [0, 180|-180]   Full range of rotation not supported[2] iOS Safari:     H. Plane        Y       [0, 180|-180]   Full range of rotation not supported[2]
+Blackberry:     H. Plane        Y       [0, 90|-90]     Per Spec Android ICS
+Chrome:         H. Plane        Y       [0, 270|-90]    Odd range to cope with the gaps[3]
-Android:        H. Plane        Y       [0, 270|-90]    Odd range to cope with the gaps[3] Android FF:     H. Plane        N       [0, -90|90]     Range back to front [4]
+Stock:          H. Plane        Y       [0, 270|-90]    Odd range to cope with the gaps[3] Firefox         H. Plane        N       [0, -90|90]     Range back to front [4]
-Blackberry:     H. Plane        Y       [0, 90|-90]     Per Spec

 [1] This is poor definition by the W3C as it implies rotation only happens to 90 degrees from the horizontal plane, thus causing an issue when you go under this.